Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-1.md

 ---

-# Active Learning — Explore a Real Library
+# Explore a Real Library

 In this activity you will explore the design of a real npm library.